What Is Roasted Rice Powder?

 How long does roasted rice powder keep?

-Roasted rice powder is best used within the first hour of making, when its fragrance and texture are at their peak.
-It keeps in an airtight jar at room temperature for up to one week before the nutty fragrance begins to fade noticeably.
-After a week, make a fresh batch.
-The ten minutes required is always worth the fresher result.
+Roasted rice powder keeps in an airtight jar at room temperature for up to four weeks, though it is best used within the first hour of making, when its fragrance and texture are at their peak.
+After a week the nutty fragrance begins to fade noticeably.
 My grandmother made it fresh every time.
-That is still the right approach.
+That is still the right approach when time allows.

-Can I make roasted rice powder with sticky rice instead of jasmine rice?
+Can I make roasted rice powder with jasmine rice instead of sticky rice?

 SUSIE’S KITCHEN NOTES